solana-labs/solana/docs/src/integrations/exchange.md

 ## Node Setup

-We highly recommend setting up at least one of your own Solana api nodes to give you a trusted entrypoint to the network and allow you full control over how much data is retained.
+We highly recommend setting up at least two of your own Solana api nodes to give you a trusted entrypoint to the network, allow you full control over how much data is retained, and ensure you do not miss any data if one node fails.

 To run an api node:
 1. [Install the Solana command-line tool suite](../cli/install-solana-cli-tools.md)